kolesovasonya/kolesovasonya/README.md

 I can:
 * make adaptive
 * create JavaScript animation
-* deal with FlexBox, CSS Grid Layout
+* deal with Flexbox, CSS Grid Layout
 * turn desire into reality
 * ...and a lot of other stuff...
 <br>